 should I just stop flying altogether?

 Tourism is the single biggest service industry in the world (1).
 Nowadays travel and tourism account for 10.4% percent of the world GDP and 8.2% of total employment worldwide (around 231.2 million jobs) (2).
 For many developing countries tourism is one of the main income sources and a leading source of foreign exchange in 46 of the 49 Least Developed Countries.
 (3) Therefore, ceasing all travel to these countries would have a disastrous impact on their economies.
 Any potential solution to global warming comes at a cost - renewable energy, cleaner technologies, waste reduction processes, etc. If we cut back on flying altogether, the global economy would crash and investment in these areas would suffer.
 We at Charity Challenge believe that the solution lies in reducing our emissions by overhauling our daily lifestyles.
-In the meantime, we aim to do what we can to offset the impact of any necessary emissions.

 (2) World Travel and Tourism Council (2007).
 Travel and Tourism Navigating the Path Ahead.
 The 2007 Travel & Tourism Economic Research.